 (e) That your suspension is for a temporary period pending the completion of an investigation or resulting legal or debarment proceedings;

-(f) Of the applicable provisions of this subpart, subpart F of this part, and any other agency procedures governing suspension decisionmaking; and
+(f) Of the applicable provisions of this subpart, subpart F of this part, and any other Federal agency procedures governing suspension decision-making; and

-(g) Of the governmentwide effect of your suspension from procurement and nonprocurement programs and activities.
+(g) Of the government-wide effect of your suspension from procurement and nonprocurement programs and activities.

 § 180.720 How may I contest a suspension?

-If you as a respondent wish to contest a suspension, you or your representative must provide the suspending official with information in opposition to the suspension.
-You may do this orally or in writing, but any information provided orally that you consider important must also be submitted in writing for the official record.
+As a respondent, if you wish to contest a suspension, you or your representative must provide the suspending official with information in opposition to the suspension.
+You may do this orally or in writing.
+While oral statements may be a part of the official record, any information provided orally that you consider important must also be submitted in writing for the official record.

 § 180.725 How much time do I have to contest a suspension?

-(a) As a respondent you or your representative must either send, or make arrangements to appear and present, the information and argument to the suspending official within 30 days after you receive the Notice of Suspension.
+(a) As a respondent, you or your representative must either send or make arrangements to appear and present the information and argument to the suspending official within 30 days after you receive the Notice of Suspension.

-(b) The Federal agency taking the action considers the notice to be received by you—
+(b) The Federal agency taking the action considers the notice to be received by you:

-(1) When delivered, if the agency mails the notice to the last known street address, or five days after the agency sends it if the letter is undeliverable;
+(1) When delivered, if the Federal agency mails the notice to the last known street address, or five days after the agency sends it if the letter is undeliverable;

-(2) When sent, if the agency sends the notice by facsimile or five days after the agency sends it if the facsimile is undeliverable; or
+(2) When sent, if the Federal agency sends the notice by facsimile or five days after the agency sends it if the facsimile is undeliverable; or

-(3) When delivered, if the agency sends the notice by e-mail or five days after the agency sends it if the e-mail is undeliverable.
+(3) When delivered, if the Federal agency sends the notice by e-mail or five days after the agency sends it if the e-mail is undeliverable.

 § 180.730 What information must I provide to the suspending official if I contest the suspension?

-(a) In addition to any information and argument in opposition, as a respondent your submission to the suspending official must identify—
+(a) In addition to any information and argument in opposition, as a respondent, your submission to the suspending official must identify:

 (1) Specific facts that contradict the statements contained in the Notice of Suspension.
 A general denial is insufficient to raise a genuine dispute over facts material to the suspension;